+Lindsay is a Licensed Marriage and Family Therapist and a Certified Clinical Anxiety Treatment Professional.
+She specializes in treating anxiety, OCD, and couples.
 Lindsay earned her Master’s Degree in Marriage and Family Therapy from Purdue University Calumet in 2011 and her Bachelor’s degree in Psychology and Interpersonal Communication from Southern Illinois University Edwardsville in 2009.
 She has been with Counseling Associates of Southern Illinois since 2013, and first started seeing clients in 2009 through her internship at Purdue.
-In addition to counseling, Lindsay has been teaching psychology and human development classes at the university level, part-time, since 2009.
+In addition to counseling, Lindsay taught psychology and human development classes at the university level, part-time, for many years.

 Lindsay uses research and evidence-based treatments to inform her therapy with clients, which include Cognitive Behavioral Therapy, Gottman Method Couples Therapy, mindfulness, Solution Focused Therapy, and Positive Parenting Solutions strategies, among others.
 She enjoys staying updated on recent research and learning from experts in the fields of anxiety, OCD, marriage, parenting, and clinical neuroscience and incorporates this research, along with what she has found helpful with other clients, into her therapy.
 In addition, she has conducted research on couples’ satisfaction and received the national Master’s Thesis Award from the American Association of Marriage and Family Therapy for her work.

 HERE IS A NOTE FROM LINDSAY TO HELP YOU DETERMINE IF SHE MIGHT BE A GOOD FIT FOR YOU: